CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ## Secure the API

-The NVUE REST API supports HTTP basic authentication, and the same underlying authentication methods that the NVUE CLI supports for the username and password.
-The user accounts work the same on both the API and the CLI.
+The NVUE REST API supports HTTP basic authentication, and the same underlying authentication methods for username and password that the NVUE CLI supports.
+User accounts work the same on both the API and the CLI.

 ### Certificates
 <!-- vale off -->
-Cumulus Linux includes a self-signed certificate and private key to use on the server side in this implementation so that it works out of the box.
+Cumulus Linux includes a self-signed certificate and private key to use on the server so that it works out of the box.
 The switch generates the self-signed certificate and private key when it boots for the first time.
 The X.509 certificate with the public key is in `/etc/ssl/certs/cumulus.pem` and the corresponding private key is in `/etc/ssl/private/cumulus.key`.
 <!-- vale on -->
 NVIDIA recommends you use your own certificates and keys.
 Certificates must be in PEM format.
 For the steps to generate self-signed certificates and keys, and to install them on the switch, refer to the {{<exlink url="https://help.ubuntu.com/lts/serverguide/certificates-and-security.html" text="Ubuntu Certificates and Security documentation">}}.